mholzer78/dev.corbie.www/README.md

 [![Product Name Screen Shot][product-screenshot]](https://corbie.dev)

 I've started this project with one thought in my mind.
 I thought there are so many pages with usefull tools but not one that provides more then one different tools.
-Many years passed, many ideas were scrapped but by the time of writing exactly 5000 days ago i registered the domain corbie.dev.
+Many years passed, many ideas were scrapped but in 2011 i registered the domain codecorbie.com and re-branded as corbie.dev in 2025.
 And started to take it more serious.
 It started with a HEX2RGB and RGB2HEX converter and with some pride I'd say I've come a long way since then.

 Every now and then I stumble over a task that I think I could provide a tool for.
-So codecorbie will grow bigger over time.
+So Corbie will grow bigger over time.

 Over time the page served another purpose aswell.
 Originally written in Javascript, then Typescript, then VueJS and now Angular it should also serve as a proof of what I'm able to do besides what I do professionally.
 I can't show you my code as it belongs to my employer, but i can show you this.